 Item Default Description STS - Shared temperature sense Disabled The GX device will send the measured battery temperature to the inverter/charger system as well as all connected solar chargers.
 Temperature sensor Automatic Select the temperature sensor to use for shared temperature sense measurement.
 SCS - Shared current sense No Forwards the battery current, as measured by a battery monitor connected to the GX device, to all connected solar chargers.
 Controlling BMS Automatic Select the BMS that controls the battery.
 SCS status - Describes if SCS is enabled, or why it is disabled Display & language Display off time - Set time-to-off between 10s / 30s - 1m / 10m /30m - or never Show boat & motorhome overview Disabled Enable this to show the mobile overview page which is designed for Marine and Remote Vehicle applications.
-This overview gives direct access to the AC Current limit as well as the On/Off/Charger-only settings and pump control.
+This overview gives direct access to the AC Current limit as well as the On/Off/ Charger-only settings and pump control.
 Also shows up to four tank levels.
 Language English Choose between English, Dutch, Chinese, German, Spanish, French, Italian, Swedish, Turkish, Czech, Dansk, Polish, Russin and Arabic.
 Units °C The available options are Celsius and Fahrenheit.
 Please note that this setting does not affect the temperature unit in the VRM portal.
-VRM online portal - Read ful I feature description [79] Logging enabled Enabled Enable or disable logging VRM Portal ID - Use this value when registering the GX device onto the VRM Portal Log interval 15 minutes Set to anything between 1 minute and 1 day.
-Choose longer times on systems with an unreliable connection.
-Note that this setting does not affect reporting problems and state changes (bulk \rightarrow absorption) to the VRM Portal.
-These events initiate an immediate transmission of all parameters.
+VRM online portal - Read fu II feature description [75 ] Logging enabled Enabled Enable or disable logging VRM Portal ID - Use this value when registering the GX device onto the VRM Portal Log interval 15 minutes Set to anything between 1 minute and 1 day.
+Choose longer tim on systems with an unreliable connection.
+Note that this setting does not affect reporting problems and state changes (bulk $\rightarrow$ absorption) to the VRM Portal.
+These events initiate an immedia transmission of all parameters.
 Use secure connection (HTTPS) Yes This encrypts the communication between the GX device and the VRM server Last contact - Time since the VRM server was last contacted Connection error No error Displayed if there is an error in VRM communications.
 See here for more details on troubleshooting VRM errors.
-[81] VRM two-way communication Disabled Enable for VRM: Remote VEConfigure and VRM: Remote firmware update Reboot device when no contact Disabled The GX device will reset itself to attempt to correct a potential networking issue if the internet connection is lost for the set delay period No contact reset delay (hh:mm) 01:00 How long the unit must be offline before restarting itself Storage location Internal storage Displays if an external storage device (eg USB drive or microSD card) is mounted, or the internal storage is in use Free disk space - Amount of bytes available on the storage device microSD/USB - Select to safely eject an external microSD or USB storage (if one is connected) before physically removing it.
+[77] VRM two-way communication Disabled Enable for VRM: Remote VEConfigure and VRM: Remote firmware update Reboot device when no contact Disabled The GX device will reset itself to attempt to correct a potential networking issue if the internet connection is lost for the set delay period No contact reset delay (hh:mm) 01:00 How long the unit must be offline before restarting itself Storage location Internal storage Displays if an external storage device (eg USB drive or microSD card) is mounted, or the internal storage is in use Free disk space - Amount of bytes available on the storage device microSD/USB - Select to safely eject an external microSD or USB storage (if one is connected) before physically removing it.
 Failure to do so can cause data loss.
 Stored records - How many records are stored locally when no internet connection is available.
 The GX device will store as many records as it can locally, then upload them when internet is available again.
 Oldest record age - If internet/VRM is not available, then this will display the oldest record stored on the GX device.
-ESS - An Energy Storage Sys Victron Inverter/Charger, GX e of power system that integrates a power grid connection with a Read full feature description.